Security Suite: Browsing Protection for Windows

 - Toggle the ON/OFF button at the top right of the window.
 The switch appears green when browsing protection is enabled.

-- You can choose to Block suspicious websites and Show the reputation rating for websites in search results.
+- You can choose to Block suspicious websites, Block prohibited websites and Show the reputation rating for websites in search results.

-- To customize additional browsing preferences, select View website exceptions, as shown in the image below:
+- To customize additional browsing preferences, select View website exceptions.

 When performing a web search using Google, Yahoo!, Bing, etc., the status of each website is displayed next to the link in the search results.

 - A website verified as safe by F-Secure will display a white check mark inside a green circle.